HackSucks/OneShotDR-Builds/README.md

 see the website for info.

 or listen to this breakdown:
-OneShotDR is the not so great name i chose for my faithful port of OneShot, speciffically the World Machine Edition (WME) to Android.
+OneShotDR is my faithful port of OneShot, speciffically the World Machine Edition (WME) to Android.

 this project is unlike this one: https://oneshotmobile.straw.page/.